danisluis7/MVP/README.md

 			- Case 2: get Directly field["Class12T2"] and if - condition with it.
 (Only one line).
 		+ Apply?
 (For type of data ?)
 			- Update status of object like: bank account, status of tuition, ...

+	-	How can I implement call.enqueue?
+		+ We use implementing available method [onResponse].
+We will have two parameters to implement below:
+			- new returned object[Call] and new returned object[Response].
+	- 	What is the difference between Call and Respone?

+	// KEEP GOING PROJECT

 	- 	When we get data successfully from serve?
 		+ One   : Bring data and compare with local data like login,....
 		+ Two   : Get data from local and update directly to server